4k4xs4pH1r3/offensive-security/SuperCluster/Python/readme.md

 ## Overview

-This script is designed to upgrade Python packages using MPI (Message Passing Interface) for parallel processing.
-It includes functionality to install missing type stubs, upgrade a specific package, and upgrade all installed packages across multiple CPUs.
+This script is designed to upgrade all installed Python Pip packages, using MPI (Message Passing Interface) for parallel processing.
+It includes functionality to install missing type stubs and upgrade a specific package, across multiple CPUs.

 ## Requirements